What is a Good Credit Score?

 The APR rates charged for a car loan with a deep sub-prime score are cripplingly high, and we discuss many alternative options in our articles on how to get an auto loan with a deep sub-prime credit score.

-There are many excellent auto loan lender options that you can spend hundreds of hours reviewing… Or piggyback on our research and save yourself some time by reading our article on the Best Auto Loan Companies of 2019.
+There are many excellent auto loan lender options that you can spend hundreds of hours reviewing… Or piggyback on our research and save yourself some time by reading our article on the Best Auto Loan Companies.

 Personal loans are broken into four credit score categories, and to keep things confusing, they usually refer to them as excellent, good, fair, or bad/poor.